Getting a Mortgage In The USA

 And remember, your broker is on your side.
 If there is anything you don’t understand or need clarified, you can be upfront and ask them without fear of weakening your position.

-We work with brokers who have expert knowledge of overseas mortgages and the US housing market.
-When you contact us, we will assess your circumstances and then pair you up with a broker who has a track record of securing the best deal for people just like you.
+We work with brokers with expert knowledge of overseas mortgages and the US housing market.
+When you contact us, we will assess your circumstances and pair you up with a broker with a track record of securing the best deal for people like you.